 Serie A hopes there’s plenty to celebrate with holiday games

-ROME (AP) — For a competition that has always held holidays as sacrosanct, Serie A is taking a big break from tradition this week.
+ROME (AP) — For a competition that has always held holidays as sacrosanct, Serie A is about to make a big break from tradition.

-Following the successful example of the English Premier League, the Italian league will play Serie A and Italian Cup matches over four of the next five days.
+Following the successful example of the English Premier League, the Italian league will play Serie A and Italian Cup matches during the week between Christmas and New Year’s Day.